Some topics in this book will offer you choices. Not this one.

 Good arguments can be made for both options.

 Except that it’s not a matter of argument.
 One option has the support of typography authorities and professional practice; the other option does not.
 The issue is not ambiguous.
 Like language, typographic conventions do change.
-Maybe in forty or fifty years, the habit will be different.
+In the past, spacing habits have been different.
+In another forty or fifty years, maybe they’ll have changed again.
 But that’s a topic for the tenth edition of this book.
 For now—one space.

 How can I change?
 I’ve been doing it wrong for so long!